 Although the first on record was Constantin of Lochore about 1150, there is no trace of the line from which Constantin was descended in Normandy.
 Constantin was the first Lord of Lochore.

 The ancient Gaelic family seated on Lochore (Inchgall) Island in the Parish of Ballingry was superceded by these new Lords from Normandy.
 He was succeeded by another Constantinus, either a son or grandson in 1235.
 Andreas, brother of Constantin, and Phillip and David, brothers of Constantinus, also started other lines of the family.
 David, became Sheriff of Fife in 1265.
 David was close to Royal Court circles and was one of the dignitaries on a charter by King Alexander III at Roxburgh in 1279.

-Important Dates for the laugher family
+Early History of the laugher family

 This web page shows only a small excerpt of our laugher research.
 Another 168 words (12 lines of text) covering the years 1296, 1305, 1316, 1328, 1328, 1332, 1498, 1605, 1595 and 1608 are included under the topic Early laugher History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Locher, Lochor, Lahore, Lahoar, Lohoar, Lochore, Lochoir, Laugher, Louchor, Louchere, Louchore, Locquhor, Lokuhor, Lokquhor and many more.